 How to make Velveeta Cheese Dip

-The best thing about a crock pot is genuinely how easy it is to make recipes.
-You rarely find a slow cooker type recipe, no matter what you are cooking, that require a lot of additional steps and this is no exception.
+The best thing about a crockpot is genuinely how easy it is to make recipes.
+You rarely find a slow cooker-type recipe, no matter what you are cooking, that requires a lot of additional steps and this is no exception.

 First cut up Velveeta cheese into smallish cubes (see image for sizing verification) and place into slow cooker.

-Mix all ingredients together (which does look quite messy) and place lid on top.
+Mix all ingredients together (which does look quite messy) and place the lid on top.

 The basic answer is once the cheese is completely melted, you can enjoy it!
 This can take as little as 1 hour on high or up to 2 hours until completely melted down.
 Just stir every 20 minutes to avoid any cheese overly sticking or burning and all ingredients get well incorporated into the Queso-like dip.

 You will find that this dip is fairly robust and filling on its own, however regular Mexican toppings are amazing on top.
-I like to chop some avocado, add some black olives and of course salsa or Pico is a great additional for color and flavor.
+I like to chop some avocado, add some black olives and of course, salsa or Pico is a great addition for color and flavor.

 Cheese dip in general can be incredibly filling and makes an amazing dinner.
-Especially with the added cooked chicken, this dip is super filling and a great choice for an appetizer, lunch OR a dinner.
+Especially with the added cooked chicken, this dip is super filling and a great choice for an appetizer, lunch, OR dinner.

-Any processed cheese food works with this recipe and Velveeta brand has several flavors available which are all delicious.
-You can use white cheese, regular cheddar or the flavors with added spices like jalapeno.
+Any processed cheese food works with this recipe and the Velveeta brand has several flavors available which are all delicious.
+You can use white cheese, regular cheddar, or flavor with added spices like jalapeno.